lolcommits/lolcommits/README.md

 If [Boxen](https://boxen.github.com) is your thing, [try this](https://github.com/AssuredLabor/puppet-lolcommits).

+Lolcommits v0.7.0 was the last release to support Ruby < 1.9.3.
+If you'd like to use this gem on older rubies, install it with:

+    [sudo] gem install lolcommits --version 0.7.0

 ### Linux

 Install dependencies using your package manager of choice, for example in